 Course continues the study of principles and theories of design concept development with emphasis on visual identity.
 Logo design is introduced as the visual distillation of the message.
 Other topics include figure/ground relationships, recognition, color schemes and production issues.
 Previously ART 203.
-Prerequisite: VCT 101 (2.0 minimum), VCT 102 (2.0 minimum), VCT 128 (2.0 minimum), or instructor permission.
+Pererquisite: VCT 101 (2.0 minimum), VCT 102 (2.0 minimum), VCT 128 (2.0 minimum), or instructor permission.
+Student option grading.